Brain Tumors and Cancer

 - Brain stem: Seizures, headaches, and partial paralysis.

 Important: Many of these symptoms can be caused by other conditions.
 Prompt diagnosis by a medical professional is crucial.
+Consulting them as soon as possible is highly advised to be safe.

 How Is a Brain Tumor Diagnosed?